 Explore a Virginia farm without ever leaving the State Fair!
 Virginia Farm Bureau will feature a multi-part educational display.
 Sit in our Farm Tour Tractor Cab and explore a chicken house or chop corn.
 Visit our interactive Farm Product Kiosk and learn about popular farm commodities and the journey they take from farm to fork.
 Try your hand at our My Plate matching game.
 Cap off your experience by testing your farm knowledge at our Prize Wheel.
-When you're done inside make sure to visit our outdoor rest area and leave a kind note for a Virginia Farmer.
 Virginia Agriculture is exciting and the possibilities are endless!